bachirGithub/Sentiment_Analysis_1/README.md

 # Sentiment Analysis
-Collection des données des reviews Tesla à partir du site Yelp.com en utilisant le web scrapping à travers Request et BeautifulSoup.
+Collection of Tesla review data from Yelp.com using web scrapping through Request and BeautifulSoup.
-Nettoyage des données avec pandas numpy
+Data cleaning with pandas numpy
-Sentiment analysis en utilisant la librairie TextBlob.
+Sentiment analysis using the TextBlob library.